forgottenswitch/qwaf/README.md

 Notes on XKB
 ------------
-Shift-selection with keys accessible through `;` does not work in MonoDevelop and Java apps.
-The workaround is active by default, but has problems under Xserver 1.18.1 - 1.18.4.
-To disable it in custom `.xkb` file, add `hjkl(lv5)` to `xkb_symbols`.

 As the `xkbcomp` cannot distinguish between system and non-system includes, all generated xkb files under have nonstandard names.